MajorZiploc/tooling_notes/art/blender/notes.md

 Quick and Dirty - best for if you plan to paint straight in blender
 NOTE:
-  only include meshes you need
-  remember to include any partial geometry you may need
+  start with a single color texture such as #000000 only include meshes you need remember to include any partial geometry you may need
     ex: under head next to neck should be part of main_texture not face_texture